-‘American Horror Story’ Season 7 Cast, Plot Details, & Release Date: Billie Lourd To Star In Lead Role
+‘American Horror Story’ Season 7 Cast, Plot Details, And Release Date: Billie Lourd To Star In Lead Role

-The American Horror Story Season 7 cast Scream Queens star Billie Lourd in the upcoming instalment of the FX anthology alongside AHS regulars Sarah Paulson and Evan Peters.
+American Horror Story Season 7 has cast Scream Queens star Billie Lourd in the upcoming instalment of the FX anthology series, alongside AHS regulars Sarah Paulson and Evan Peters.

-According to Deadline, the Scream Queens breakout star and daughter of the late Star Wars vet Carrie Fisher will be playing a lead role with Paulson and Peters in the upcoming election-themed season of the AHS.
+According to Deadline, the Scream Queens breakout star, and daughter of the late Star Wars vet Carrie Fisher, will be playing a lead role with Paulson and Peters in the upcoming election-themed season of the AHS.

 Billie Lourd will be starring in Season 7 of #AHS. pic.twitter.com/W9vhGAvpx6